orb-community/orb/RFCs/2021-04-16-5-orb-data-model.md

 #### Vitals

-orb-agent is told on startup what its Vitals are: these are arbitrary key value pairs which typically represent information such as region, pop, and node type.
+orb-agent is told on startup what its Vitals are: these are arbitrary labels which typically represent information such as region, pop, and node type.

 `vitals.yaml`